This post probably contains affiliate links. You can read the full legal mumbo-jumbo explaining all that here.

 Note: Personally, I still wouldn’t recommend getting the Park Hopper tickets when your kids are that little, especially if you’re concerned about saving money.
 Just make better decisions than we did about which parks to go to!

-Here are some of the attractions there that are great for little kids:
+Here are some of the best Magic Kingdom attractions for toddlers:

 Seven Dwarfs Mine Train